eztam-/BitCrackOSX/README.md

 Once the database was popuated we can start the key search from a given start address:
 ```
+# Run with given start key
 keysearch run -s 0000000000000000000000000000000000000000000000000000000000000001

+# Run with random start key within a given range
+keysearch run -s RANDOM:400000000000000000:7fffffffffffffffff

+# For more options see:
+keysearch -h
+keysearch load -h
+keysearch run -h
 ```

 ## Fine Tuning
 Major parameters to fine tune for a specific GPU:
-- **Batch Size** The batch Size should be slowly increased until the live stats shown on the teminal start to update less frequently and then switched back one step.
-Also monitor the MKey/s while doing that.
-The batch size should be changed in Helpers.swift by only modifying the multiplicator `public static let PRIV_KEY_BATCH_SIZE = Helpers.getSharedDevice().maxThreadsPerThreadgroup.width * 128`
+- **Grid Size** This is the number of threads being submitted per batch.
+If choosen too high, the application will use up too much memory and might slow down the entire OS.

 - **Keys per Thread** This should be choosen as high as possible.
-Slowly increase until the app crashes because the GPU runs out of memory.
-Then go one step back.Unfortunately this cannot be made dynamically configurable.
-And also unfortunately, there are two places where this needs to be updated and maintaned at the same number.
-One is the MAX_KEYS_PER_THREAD constant in secp256k1.metal nd the other is KEYS_PER_THREAD in Properties.swift

-If the high GPU utilization of the keysearch slows down all the other apps of your computer, and you would like to work on the same computer, and you don't need high performance, then you could reduce the batch size step by step to a point where your computer becomes more responsive.
+However if choosen too high, there will be memory overruns and the application will still appear running (seamingly even very fast) but is actually broken and doesn't macth anymore.
+So always thes if the app still matches keys when experimenting with this settings.

+If both parameters are choosen too low, then the number of batches per second will go up which is also a limiting factor (see performance optimization below).
+You might want to increase the ring buffer size as well.

 ## Roadmap